jschof1/moralMachine/README.md

 Unzip the downloaded file.
 Then, in your course folder navigate to the componets folder and drag the the unzipped folder into it.

-## Usage

-Some details of how the plug-in might be used should be given here.

 ## Settings overview